Japanese submarine I-123: Second Sino-Japanese War

 On 7 July 1937 the first day of the Marco Polo Bridge Incident took place, beginning the Second Sino-Japanese War.
-In September 1937, Submarine Division 9, consisting of I-23 and I-24, moved to a base at Tsingtao, China, and began operations in northern Chinese waters as part of a Japanese blockade of China.
-On 1 December 1937, Submarine Division 13 was assigned to Submarine Squadron 3 in the 4th Fleet, a component of the Combined Fleet, and in December 1937, the light cruiser Kuma arrived at Tsingtao to serve as flagship of Submarine Squadron 3, which consisted of Submarine Division 13 (made up of I-21 and I-22) as well as Submarine Division 9 (I-23 and I-24).
+In September 1937, Submarine Division 9, consisting of I-23 and I-24, moved to a base at Qingdao, China, and began operations in northern Chinese waters as part of a Japanese blockade of China.
+On 1 December 1937, Submarine Division 13 was assigned to Submarine Squadron 3 in the 4th Fleet, a component of the Combined Fleet, and in December 1937, the light cruiser Kuma arrived at Qingdao to serve as flagship of Submarine Squadron 3, which consisted of Submarine Division 13 (made up of I-21 and I-22) as well as Submarine Division 9 (I-23 and I-24).

 I-23 was renumbered I-123 on 1 June 1938, freeing up her previous number for the new submarine I-23, whose keel was laid in 1939.
 On 20 June 1938, Submarine Division 9 was assigned to the Gunnery School in the Yokosuka Naval District.
 In an effort to reduce international tensions over the conflict in China, Japan withdrew its submarines from Chinese waters in December 1938.